citizenwallet/contractforge/audits/2025-05-TECHI-OnRampSwapper.md

 ### M-01  Treasury forward can revert entire swap

-If address(this).balance > 0 after the swap and treasuryAddress is a contract whose fallback reverts, the whole transaction reverts, undoing the user’s swap and wasting gas.
+If address(this).balance > 0 after the swap and treasuryAddress is a contract whose fallback reverts, the whole transaction reverts, undoing the user's swap and wasting gas.
 Recommendation: Use a try/catch pattern or rely on sendValue (OpenZeppelin Address library) with a non-reverting branch that logs the failure instead of require(success).

 ⸻